 I’m a recovering bookseller and literary tourist.
-Always one to seek out bookish places, I found Wales to be the perfect destination.
+For someone willing to seek out bookish places, Wales is the perfect destination.
 Visit the north of the country and you can find peace and quiet in the Gladstone’s Library.
 Visit the south of the country and you can wander among the thirty or so Hay on Wye bookshops.
-And in between you can discover a few places that have inspired literature.
+In between, you can discover a few places that have inspired great literature.

-Staying at the Gladstone’s library is the ultimate slumber party for book nerds.
+Staying at the Gladstone’s Library is the ultimate slumber party for book nerds.
 The library was founded by William Gladstone, a long time UK Member of Parliament and Prime Minister during the 1800’s.
 He had a vast appetite for books, accumulating over 32,000 volumes in his lifetime.
-His library is the UK’s only Prime Ministerial library and one of a very small number of residential libraries that aren’t associated with a university.
+His library is the UK’s only Prime Ministerial library and one of a very small number of residential libraries.

 The key word here is residential.
 Yes, my dear book nerd, you can sleep IN the library.
 The beautiful Victorian building houses the library in north wing and the south wing has 26 rooms which are available for accommodation.

-The accommodation isn’t reserved just for academics, although I did meet several during my stay there.
-But civilians can stay there too.
+The accommodation isn’t reserved just for academics, although I did meet several during my stay there, but civilians can stay there too.
 While there, I met a corporate group on retreat, a minister seeking inspiration and a volunteer cleric (and fellow Camino Pilgrim) who was providing religious and gardening services.
 I also chatted up one of the library’s visiting board members who is a professor from the University of Texas.
 He had just finished up a seminal work on how zombies in our pop culture represent the collective trauma of a post 9-11 apocalypse.
-Of course.
+Because of course.

-My purpose for staying at the library was not zombies but rather a desire to sit still and achieve that special kind of quietude that only libraries can deliver.
-Gladstone’s offers that in spades.
+My purpose for staying at the library was not for zombies research but rather a desire to sit still and achieve that special quietude that only libraries can deliver.
+Gladstone’s offers quietude in spades.
 I spent my time in the library hearing nothing but the occasional rustle of book and shuffle of chairs.
 Absolutely.
 Positively.
 Quiet.

 While at Gladstone’s, I spent most of my time reading the book How to be Bored.
 I also took a few naps and strolled in the garden.
-By the standards of this busy world, I was doing nothing.
-But I achieved everything.
-My stay there slowed my pulse and gave me great peace after what had been a very busy stretch of travel.
+By the standards of this busy world, I was doing nothing, but I achieved everything.
+While lodged there, my pulse slowed and I achieved great peace after what had been a very busy stretch of life.